ashaid/bracket-vis/README.md

 - Python 3.6+
 - curses (included in standard library for Unix/Linux/macOS)
   - For Windows users, you'll need to install the `windows-curses` package

-## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - a strong copyleft license that requires anyone who distributes your code or derivative works to make the source available under the same terms.

-See the [GNU GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details.